All About Rainscreens

 It’s possible to create a rainscreen gap with a mesh product that look like the plastic wool pads used for scrubbing pots and pans.
 These three-dimensional mats are especially useful for siding types that can’t be installed over vertical furring strips — for example, cedar shingles or board-and-batten siding.

-At least six manufacturers make three-dimensional plastic mesh or plastic mat products designed to create a rainscreen gap:
+At least seven manufacturers make three-dimensional plastic mesh or plastic mat products designed to create a rainscreen gap:

 - Benjamin Obdyke Home Slicker mesh is 1/4 inch thick.